-Clinical research is conducted to evaluate the effectiveness and safety of medications medical devices or procedures by studying their effects on human beings.
+Clinical research and clinical trials are conducted to evaluate the effectiveness and safety of medications medical devices or procedures by studying their effects on human beings.
 Clinical research trials can be conducted by government agencies such as the National Institutes of Health, researchers affiliated with a hospital or university, independent researchers, or private industry such as pharmaceutical companies.
 Both the Burke Rehabilitation Hospital and Burke Medical Research Institute conduct clinical trials.